Winfrey 2020? Oprah hints at White House run against Trump

 Financier and philanthropist Rubenstein asked — given Winfrey's popularity and the fact that a woman has yet to win the White House — would she ever consider mounting her own campaign?

 "I actually never thought — I never considered the question even a possibility.
-I just thought, oh, oh," said Winfrey, 63.
+I just thought, oh, oh," said Winfrey, 63, who supported Hillary Clinton in last year's election.

 While the TV mogul didn't mention Donald Trump specifically, she hinted that his roots as a businessman and reality-TV star could make her reconsider.